manwar/perlweeklychallenge-club/challenge-274/atschneid/README.md

 getArriveDepartMinutes t = map (timeToArriveDepart t) [0 ..]
 ```

 The logic here is that at time `t` I can figure out directly when the next bus will leave and arrive.
 There are two potential gotchas in this formula which I dodged without realizing, although one of them caused great confusion when I reimplemented this logic in Julia.

-But the formula: we can subtract the start time from the current time, then integer divide by the inter-bus-arrival time to find out when the next bus will leave.
+The formula: we can subtract the start time from the current time, then integer divide by the inter-bus-arrival time to find out when the next bus will leave.
 Multiply that plus one by the inter-arrival time and add back the start time.

 The first gotcha, that didn't come up in the test cases, is that this won't work if the start time is greater than the step time.
 I would have to put some different logic to handle that correctly.
 The second involves how integer division handles negatives.
 I have seen articles about this, but never thought it would affect me...
 See the Julia section for more.

 ```haskell
 checkSkipOne :: [TimeInfo] -> Bool